SR-MEiTY/Speaker_Recognition2/README.md

  1.Install Virtualenv

- for windows:pip install virtualenvwrapper-win
+ for windows:pip install virtualenv virtualenvwrapper-win

- for Linux:pip install virtaulwrapper
+ for Linux:pip install virtualenv virtaulwrapper

  2.Create mkvirtualenv flaskenv by default it will create environment else you can use the following line